Medicare Enrolled

 What this data tells you about Dr. Nagabhairu

-Dr. Lalbahadur Nagabhairu is a gastroenterology in Mount Dora, FL, with 19 years in practice.
+Dr. Lalbahadur Nagabhairu is a gastroenterology specialist in Mount Dora, FL, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Nagabhairu performed 6,725 Medicare services across 4,649 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Nagabhairu received a total of $705 from 12 pharmaceutical and/or device companies across 24 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in gastroenterology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.